 Strongheart, a German Shepherd, was one of the earliest dog movie stars and starred in his first movie in 1921.
 This was two years before Rin Tin Tin, the most famous of German Shepherd dogs.
 Both have stars on the Hollywood Walk of Fame.

 One of my generation’s best-known German Shepherd dogs is the famous Rin Tin Tin.
 This German Shepherd helped the breed overcome the prejudice against the breed because of war.

 Bullet, The Wonder Dog, was a character on the television series “The Roy Rogers Show” (1951 – 1957).
 In real life, the German Shepherd that played Bullet was also a family pet owned by Roy Rogers and Dale Evans.

 Connect With Other German Shepherd Lovers

-There are AKC Breed Clubs located in every state and more than 450 AKC Rescue Network groups across the country.
+AKC Breed Clubs are located in every state, and more than 450 AKC Rescue Network groups across the country.
 The German Shepherd Dog Club of America, formed in 1913, is the AKC Parent Club representing the breed.
 Those interested in adopting a rescue can browse the list of affiliated rescues on the American German Shepherd Rescue Association’s website.

 Dogs Similar to the German Shepherd